Juniper/terraform-provider-apstra/docs/data-sources/datacenter_systems.md

 ### Optional

 - `filter` (Attributes, Deprecated) Filter used to select only desired node IDs.
 All specified attributes must match. (see [below for nested schema](#nestedatt--filter))
-- `filters` (Attributes List) Set of filters used to select only desired node IDs.
-For a System node to match a filter, all specified attributes must match (each the attributes within a filter are AND-ed together).
-The returned System node IDs represent the nodes matched by all of the filters together (filters are OR-ed together). (see [below for nested schema](#nestedatt--filters))
+- `filters` (Attributes List) List of filters used to select only desired node IDs.
+For a node to match a filter, all specified attributes must match (each attribute within a filter is AND-ed together).
+The returned node IDs represent the nodes matched by all of the filters together (filters are OR-ed together). (see [below for nested schema](#nestedatt--filters))

 ### Read-Only